-Our state Human Rights Law (HRL) prohibits discrimination or harassment in employment, public or private housing, education, access to credit, and places of public accommodation on the basis of many protected statuses, including sexual orientation, sex (includes gender identity and transgender status), disability (includes gender dysphoria).
+Our state Human Rights Law (HRL) prohibits discrimination or harassment in employment, public or private housing, education, access to credit, and places of public accommodation on the basis of many protected statuses, including sexual orientation, sex (includes transgender status), gender identity, gender expression, and disability (includes gender dysphoria).

 On April 1, 2019, our State Legislature passed a bill to clarify that public school students are definitely covered under the protections of our Human Rights Law.
 This was necessary thanks to a 2012 decision by the NYS Court of Appeals (our highest court) that found our law only applied to private, non-profit, non-religious schools -- only about 3% of the entire student population across New York!
 Now we know for sure that everyone is covered.

 Check out our webinar from April 2021 where we discuss who and what is covered under this law in more detail.

 Know Your Rights Webinar for LGBTQ+ Students in New York